 Tightly pack and fully immerse in the brine - it's critical that the beans stay submerged in the brine in order to pickle properly.
 Tightly packing the beans will help prevent any from floating upwards; any pieces that are not submerged in brine may develop mold or bacterial growth and compromise the jar.

-Leave headspace - ensuring there is a ½ inch of space left at the top of the jar will help make sure you have enough room to fully submerge the beans and prevent any brine from overflowing or getting around the lid and ring.
+Leave headspace - ensuring there is a ยฝ inch of space left at the top of the jar will help make sure you have enough room to fully submerge the beans and prevent any brine from overflowing or getting around the lid and ring.
 Note: leaving headspace is also important for creating a safe vacuum seal during the heat processing/canning process; while this recipe isn't for heat processed pickles, allow for the headspace for the reasons noted above.

-Store in the fridge - these quick pickles green beans need to stay refrigerated because there is no canning/heat processing involved- this recipe is NOT shelf stable.
-I also suggest making a note of the date you prepared them and keeping it on hand for reference.
+Quick pickled green beans need to stay refrigerated because there is no canning/heat processing involved with this recipe - this recipe is NOT shelf stable.

-This recipe will keep for up to 2 weeks (possibly longer) in the fridge, however I've found that they are best when consumed within 1-2 weeks.
 If you note any cloudiness, mold, fizzy bubbles, slime, or otherwise weird things happening, discard the quick pickled beans right away.
-And if you're ever in doubt, discard and don't take a chance.
+And, if you're ever in doubt, discard and don't take a chance.

 Important Safety Notes